cjaiello/DataVisExperiment/README.md

 6. The continueToNextVisualization function takes in the visualization type, and it scrapes the screen and gets info from the session for additional information (user's entered value, the values of the two data points in the chart), which is put into an array and stored in the session information.

-7. The session information holds an array for every trial (and its key is "results + TRIALNUMBER").
+7. The session information (stored in the browser) holds an array for every trial (and its key is "results + TRIALNUMBER").

 8. The user also cannot refresh the page to skip trials.
 Refreshing doesn't change the trial number.
 The number of trials only resets when you go back to the main screen.